Server-side Analytics vs Client-side Analytics

 Additionally, client-side and server-side analytics tools are subject to different flaws in the data.
 Client-side scripts will tend to do a better job filtering out bot data than server-side analytics programs but client-side scripts won’t track people who have ad blockers installed while server-side programs will.
 (It should go without saying that, of course, you want each analytics tool to be configured as accurately as possible despite these challenges.
 But, even if perfectly configured, there will be limitations within each type of analytics tool.)

 Given these differences, you need to decide which tool will give you the most accurate number for each metric you care about.
 Once you’ve decided on that, then use that tool and only that tool for measuring that metric.
-To go back to the ecommerce website example, it would make sense to trust the server-side analytics program for total order volume and total revenue instead of trusting the same data as tracked in Google Analytics since the data in Google Analytics is subject to problems of sampling and people using ad blockers.
+To go back to the ecommerce website example, it would make sense to trust the server-side analytics program for total order volume and total revenue instead of trusting the same data as tracked in Google Analytics since the data is subject to problems of sampling and people using ad blockers.
 However, the order volume and total revenue data that is tracked in Google Analytics can still be useful—but not as a measure of exactly how much revenue was made or how many orders came in.
 Instead, the data in Google Analytics can be used to give a relative sense of order and revenue trends over time and also to see orders and revenue segmented by marketing channel.

 Deciding how best to track your company’s key metrics and determining which tools to use to track those metrics is challenging.
 Equally, it can be challenging to overcome the limitations within each type of analytics tool.
 If you need help resolving issues with your analytics programs or setting up your analytics programs, please contact me, and let’s discuss your current web analytics situation.